|Tweets by @GSA_Music|

-The department is fortunate to have the services of three specialist music teachers:
+The department is fortunate to have the services of two specialist music teachers:

 - Mrs C Penn - Head of Department

 - Mr D Callaghan - Performing Arts technician

 The Music Department has 4 specialist classrooms with 3 practice rooms and a recording studio.

 The Department has 25 Apple iMac computers running Logic Studio, Sibelius and Pro tools.
 These are used in BTEC, GCSE, AS and A level Music and Music Technology lessons as well as some Key Stage 3 lessons whenever they are available.

 The Academy employs a team of expert tutors and professional musicians to deliver instrumental teaching alongside our own staff specialist areas.
 Most students are taught individually or in small groups on a weekly basis.
 Lessons are available on strings, woodwind and brass instruments, as well as guitar, bass, keyboard, piano, voice and drums.
 The Academy subsidises instrument lessons for aptitude students or those pupils taking a KS4/5 course in Music and requests a contribution of only £50 per term for other students.
 A commitment to practise for performances and attend rehearsals regularly is essential.